MicrosoftDocs/customer-insights/ci-docs/semantic-mappings.md

    > [!NOTE]
    > For contact-level activities to work, you must have both **AccountID** and **ContactID** attributes for each record within your activity data.

-1. [Define a *ContactProfile* semantic entity mapping.](#define-a-contactprofile-semantic-entity-mapping) and run the semantic mapping.
+1. [Define a *ContactProfile* semantic entity mapping](#define-a-contactprofile-semantic-entity-mapping) and run the semantic mapping.

 1. Go to **Data** > **Activities**.